Is a Correction Looming Ahead for Franklin Resources Inc. (BEN)

-Franklin Resources Inc. (NYSE:BEN) went up by 1.04% from its latest closing price compared to the recent 1-year high of $31.32.
-The company’s stock price has collected 1.86% of gains in the last five trading sessions.
-Press Release reported on 04/20/21 that Franklin Resources, Inc. to Announce Second Quarter Results on May 4, 2021
+Franklin Resources Inc. (NYSE:BEN) went up by 5.88% from its latest closing price compared to the recent 1-year high of $31.32.
+The company’s stock price has collected 7.44% of gains in the last five trading sessions.
+Press Release reported 11 hours ago that Franklin Resources, Inc. Announces Second Quarter Results

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.